xunker/ec2_address/README.md

 `ec2_address` is a command line tool made to quickly get the IP address of an Amazon AWS EC2 instance by name.
 I can also automate SSH'ing to them, too.

-It will search all your available regions for instance that match a name, can return public and private IPs and hostnames.
+It will search _all_your_available_regions_ for instances that match a name, and can return public and private IPs or hostnames.

 It can also automatically build an `ssh` command based in the instance name.
 If you have a `.pem` file that matches the instance `KeyName`, the ssh will be told to use it automatically.